FusionAuth/fusionauth-site/_drafts/2019-01-04-easy-integration-fusionauth-nodejs.md

 1. Download and Install FusionAuth
 2. Create an Application and API key.
 When you first log into the FusionAuth dashboard, you will see a page like this:

-{% include _image.html src="/assets/img/blogs/initial-dashboard.png" alt="FusionAuth Dashboard" class="image-thumbnail" figure=false %}
+{% include _image.html src="/assets/img/blogs/initial-dashboard.png" alt="FusionAuth Dashboard" class="full" figure=false %}

 In the "Missing Application" panel, click the "Setup" button.

-{% include _image.html src="/assets/img/blogs/create-app.png" alt="Create Application" class="image-thumbnail" figure=false %}
+{% include _image.html src="/assets/img/blogs/create-app.png" alt="Create Application" class="full" figure=false %}

 Give your application a name.
 The ID will be auto-generated.
 Also, create at least one role named `user`.
 Then, choose the `API Keys` link in the sidebar.

-{% include _image.html src="/assets/img/blogs/api-key-page.png" alt="API Key Page" class="image-thumbnail" figure=false %}
+{% include _image.html src="/assets/img/blogs/api-key-page.png" alt="API Key Page" class="full" figure=false %}

 Just click the + in the upper right.

-{% include _image.html src="/assets/img/blogs/create-api-key.png" alt="Create API Key" class="image-thumbnail" figure=false %}
+{% include _image.html src="/assets/img/blogs/create-api-key.png" alt="Create API Key" class="full" figure=false %}

 The API key will be auto-generated.
 You do not need to change any of the endpoint settings.
 Click the save icon in the upper right.
 Now, if you go back to the main Dashboard, you should see a screen like this since we haven't done anything with email settings:

-{% include _image.html src="/assets/img/blogs/dashboard-after.png" alt="Create API Key" class="image-thumbnail" figure=false %}
+{% include _image.html src="/assets/img/blogs/dashboard-after.png" alt="Create API Key" class="full" figure=false %}

 ## Create a Node.js application with FusionAuth support
 Use the steps below to initialize your project and add the fusionauth-node-client and express libraries to it.